Your country needs you!

 One of the main roles embraced by the nursing profession is the provision of emotional support.
 They understand the complexities and implications of an illness.
 They counsel patients and family through everything from understanding a chronic condition to coping with death and dying.
 Their knowledge of illness combined with exceptional people skills provides comfort and stability.
 For many patients, this relationship is an anchor at the most challenging periods of their life.

-Nursing is a true calling
+It's a true calling

 It’s a physically demanding position; many nurses cycle through 12-hour shifts on their feet.
 We work Public Holidays, nights and weekends to ensure 24-hour seamless care when our patients need it.
 This selflessness is a key component of what makes Nurses proud to be identified as a profession.
 Nurses are a key member of the multidisciplinary team, this description of nursing was written by a doctor!